A BRIEF HISTORY OF LAKE CUSHMAN

 There are nine Directors, three elected from each of three districts to administer the Lake Cushman Maintenance Company.
 Each Director has one vote on all items coming before the Board.
 Each Director is elected for a staggered 3-year term unless there is a vacancy being filled for a partial term.
 The Board elects four (4) officers – President, Vice President, Secretary. and Treasurer.

 The Board is the elected policy-making body of the lot owners.
-It prepares the budget and submits it to the members, communicates with the members and reports on the affairs of the corporation, and directs the Department Managers in the ongoing conduct of the corporate business.
+It prepares the budget and submits it to the members, communicates with the members and reports on the affairs of the corporation, and directs the General Manager in the ongoing conduct of the corporate business.
+The General Manager directs the department managers.

 Ballots for voting for Directors go out to voters by March 15th and must be returned no later than April 30th.
 When there is only one person running for a position, there is no election required.
 The results are announced in the LCMC Spring Newsletter, and at the Annual Public Meeting in June.
 New Directors take office at the Annual Public Meeting of the Corporation that is held the 3rd Saturday in June